princeontheinternet/learn-code-notes-Python/01_Python/Ch18_TypesOfErrors/TypesOfErrors.md

 * ## ValueError

-  * It is raised when a built-in operation/function receives an argument with the right type but an inappropriate value, such as passing a string to a function that is expecting an integer.
+  * It is raised when a built-in operation/function receives an argument with the right type but an invalid value, such as passing a string to a function that is expecting an integer.
   * Eg: ```int("hello")``` will raise a ValueError because
     * the type (str) is valid for int() - ```int("123")```, but the value ```"hello"``` is not numeric.
     * So **data type** is compatible but **value is not convertible to int** that is why **Value Error**